 If you are having a fruit tier to save for your First Anniversary then correct storage is important.
 Most people will tend to store their cake in the freezer.
 Whichever method you use it is recommended that the cake be first wrapped in greaseproof paper, then Cling film making it airtight – this stops any air or bacteria getting to it and also stops the cake absorbing smells from the freezer.
 Simply take it out a day or two before you want to use it.
 Otherwise the cake can be stored preferably in a dark cupboard away from direct sunlight.

 The cake will then need to be re-

 Tel: 01787 468694 email@example.com

-Personal delivery throughout Suffolk, Norfolk, Essex and other areas of East Anglia by arrangement Tel: 01787 468694
+Personal delivery throughout Suffolk, Norfolk, Essex, and throughout East Anglia by arrangement Tel: 01787 468694

 |Sponge or Rich Fruit|